kojiromike/magento-retail-order-management/docs/INSTALL.md

 1. Log out of the Magento Connect Manager.
 1. Log back in to the Magento Connect Manager as an administrator.
 1. Install the eBay Enterprise Retail Order Management extension again.
-1. After you have installed and verified the eBay Platform Exchange extension, secure the Magento file system as discussed in [After You Install Magento: Recommended File System Ownership and Privileges](http://www.magentocommerce.com/knowledge-base/entry/install-privs-after).
+1. After you have installed and verified the eBay Retail Order Management extension, secure the Magento file system as discussed in [After You Install Magento: Recommended File System Ownership and Privileges](http://www.magentocommerce.com/knowledge-base/entry/install-privs-after).

 ### Verifying the eBay Retail Order Management Extension